 The purpose of the BEd (Intermediate Phase Teaching) [Grades 4 to 6] is to produce teachers who are competent to teach in this particular phase.

-The future of South Africa lies in the education of its people.
-A career in education is not only challenging and rewarding, but also crucial for the growth and development of the nation.
-In order to prepare teachers, educational psychologists, managers and policy-makers for this huge challenge, the Faculty of Education at the University of Pretoria offers qualifications that are both innovative and relevant.
+The future success of South Africa as a country relies on its ability to provide quality education.
+A career in education is not only challenging and rewarding but also makes a vital contribution to the growth and development of the nation.
+In order to prepare teachers, educational psychologists, managers and policymakers for this challenge, the Faculty of Education at the University of Pretoria offers qualifications that are both innovative and relevant.

-Students are equipped to face new challenges when practising the profession.
-Few careers are as rewarding as education, and there is no better place to embark on your future career than at the Faculty of Education at the University of Pretoria, where you can choose one of several exciting undergraduate programmes for teacher training.
+Students are equipped to face new challenges once they enter the profession.
+Few careers are as rewarding as education, and there is no better place to prepare yourself for your future career than in the Faculty of Education at the University of Pretoria, where you can choose one of several exciting undergraduate programmes for teacher training.

 For more information, please consult the Faculty webpage.